MS Sobieski: Wartime service

 The ship was used as a troopship in the Allied evacuation of western France in 1940 (Operation Aerial), where she was one of the last ships to leave St Jean de Luz during the final evacuation of Polish troops from France, and in the Battle of Dakar.
 During Operation Streamline Jane, the invasion of Madagascar, in May, 1942, Sobieski was the flag ship.

 She was also used to transport the British 18th Division to the defence of Singapore.

 Post-war

 At the end of the war she repatriated the remnants of that division's Cambridgeshire Regiment that had survived captivity at the hands of the Japanese in Malaya and Thailand.
 She also returned former Changi prisoners of war (POWs) from Singapore, sailing via Cape Town and docking at Liverpool during a dockworkers' strike.
 Disgusted, dismayed ex-POWs had to unload their own baggage, such as it was.

-Between 1947-1950, Sobieski sailed on the Genoa – Halifax – New York route, under the Polish flag.
+Between 1947 and 1950, Sobieski sailed on the Genoa – Halifax – New York route, under the Polish flag.

 The vessel was sold to Russia in 1950 and renamed Gruziya and scrapped in Italy in 1975.